joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/using-the-external-api/external-api-example-communicating-between-actionscript-and-javascript-in-a-web-browser.md

     var result:Boolean = ExternalInterface.call("isReady");

 You can also pass parameters to JavaScript functions using the external API.
-For instance, consider the IMManager class’s `sendMessage()` method, which is called when the user is sending a new message to his or her “conversation partner”:
+For instance, consider the IMManager class's `sendMessage()` method, which is called when the user is sending a new message to his or her "conversation partner":

     public function sendMessage(message:String):void
     {